zkemail/ether-email-auth/docs/getting-started.md

 ### completeRecovery(address account, bytes memory recoveryCalldata)

 Implement a method to complete recovery.
-Check if this address is being recovered.
-Next, check if the timelock is not expired.
+Check if the given account address account is being recovered and the timelock for account is not expired.
 Finally, set `isRecovering` to false and update `newSignerCandidateOfAccount` and `currentTimelockOfAccount`.
+This change only changes the state of the account in the Recovery Controller.
-Then, call `SimpleWallet.changeOwner` to change the owner to the new signer.
+Then, call `SimpleWallet.changeOwner` to change the actual owner to the new signer.

 ```solidity
 function completeRecovery(